bjusten/go-i18n/detailed.md

 It reads the configured directories and attempts to load all files it finds within.
 It reads each file line-by-line and parses each line assuming the 'key=value' format.

-An example english local file, such as `./locales/en/entries.i18n`:
+An example english locale file, such as `./locales/en/entries.i18n`:

     key-1=value-1
     key-2=value-2